amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 is being punished by 377, nobody likes rapists.

-So we have a law, designed due to moral reasons(homosexuality is bad), but perpetuated due to another sent of moral justification(anything to get rapist in jail).
+So we have a law, designed due to moral reasons(homosexuality is bad), but perpetuated due to another kind of moral justification(anything to get rapist in jail).

 In case you do not belive me that 377 is only invoked in such cases in